Forensics Case Examples By Specialty

 As an evidentiary hearing approached, the writer of the notebooks decided to get separate criminal defense counsel.
 Then, miraculously or suspiciously, portions of the 1988 and 1989 notebooks were anonymously mailed back to the writer saying that these papers were found outside and looked important.

-When these page fragments were examined, it was found that the ink was not completely dry yet and written in the last three years, there were several critical additions written in a different ink, and the drafts of the additions that were put into the notebook.
+When these page fragments were examined, it was found that the ink was not completely dry yet and written in the last three years, there were several critical additions written in a different ink, and the drafts of the additions were put into the notebook.
 The additions were found by using the infrared image converter to detect differences in the inks as well as by sequencing the writing from the front and the back side of the page.
-Through microscopic examination it can be determined if the front side of the page was written before or after the reverse side of the page (obverse-reverse examination).
+Through microscopic examination, it can be determined if the front side of the page was written before or after the reverse side of the page (obverse-reverse examination).
 It can also be determined whether the front of a page (or a portion of it) was written before or after the following page, especially in a notebook.

 This evidence was all presented to a judge as part of an evidentiary hearing, as well as many other pieces of forensic evidence.
 The writer of the notebooks pled the fifth amendment and answered no questions (but was remarkably able to still get an expert to say that he found nothing wrong with the notebooks).
 The judge agreed that the second notebook had many significant additions, the day planner contained additions, and the first notebook was a complete and total fabrication.
 Based on this discovery misconduct, terminating sanctions were issued and the case was dismissed along with millions of dollars in costs assessed to the plaintiff in favor of our client.
 The ruling was upheld on appeal by the Federal Circuit Court.

 The writer of the notebooks was later prosecuted, found guilty, and sentenced to prison for 17 years.
 During the criminal case, the other forensic findings by our firm were confirmed by evidence that was disclosed.
-The award for attorney’s fees and litigation cost (including our fees) was also upheld on appeal in 2006.
+The award for attorney’s fees and litigation costs (including our fees) was also upheld on appeal in 2006.

 EXAMPLE # 6 – State of California

 An inventor and patent holder of a dental implant hired USC to perform a clinical trial of the implant and report on the results.
-During this clinical trial a clash of personalities occurred and the inventor thought that the study was run improperly.
+During this clinical trial, a clash of personalities occurred and the inventor thought that the study was run improperly.
 Copies of the records, which showed that the implant did not fare well, were produced with information that had conflicts with the films, x-rays, and other evidence.

 We were contacted by the plaintiff’s firm to examine the records for alterations and additions.
 I traveled to California with the necessary instruments to perform the examination.
 The infrared examination disclosed additions to some of the critical entries and the alteration of dates.
 The ESDA examination disclosed one of the progress notes had several entries written after their purported dates.
 This was discovered because the progress notes were written on a document that was not in existence until later in the treatment and was not in the chart at the time the progress notes should have been written.
-A supplemental ink dating examination showed several more critical entries on different patient’s records were written well after their purported dates.
+A supplemental ink dating examination showed several more critical entries on different patient records were written well after their purported dates.
 The evidence was presented at trial with the use of large graphs with error bars to demonstrate the ink dating and large full-color, glossy, blow-ups of the ESDA and infrared results.

 At the trial, the jury found in favor of the plaintiff, a subsequent phase of the trial will now be held to determine the extent of the damage to the plaintiff.